EmelieMarkkanen/p3-guess-the-word-game/README.md

 - Choice to restart or quit game after win/lose

 ## Future features to add
+- Break up game() function into smaller easier to read functions
 - Add better visual aspects to make the app more interesting for the user
 - Create different word categories for the user to choose between
 - Add a hint function with a set amount of hints to use every round